 I used to imagine that life and career are a ladder.
 But now I see them as one painting: beautiful, bold, lively, but also uneven, dark, rough and changing.

-I learned a lot about art and a different meaning of solitude.
+I learned a lot about art and myself.
 And how strong and determined I am.
 And that my former Swabians colleagues were very generous and kind.
 Mircea Eliade, a Romanian author, said that „miracles are everywhere, we just have to see them.“

 Receiving an Erasmus scholarship at 19 years old I actually received wings!
 Now I saw that we become all the places we have been and all the people we have met.
+Is beautiful to look back where it all started.
 And I am so glad that after all these years traveling, I still get to feel the same happy emotion when I arrive in a new place or revisiting an old good friend.

 I belong to several cities thanks to my destiny of choice of a vagabond.
 But I never experienced the feeling living in Bucureşti– belonging, that I could easily fit in, but still be free and on a journey.